qcri/DiplomaticPulse/CONTRIBUTING.md

 to open a PR without discussion.
 Otherwise, we recommend opening an issue (if one doesn't already exist) and discuss your proposed changes.
 This way, we can give you feedback and validate the proposed changes.
 Here is a template

-Motivation first:

-Is it related to a problem/frustration with the library?
-If so, please explain why.
-Providing a code snippet that demonstrates the problem is best.
-Is it related to something you would need for a project?

 Write a full paragraph describing the feature;